 Notice: We get commissions for purchases made through links in this article.
 This has no editorial impact and you don’t pay extra.

-The Oculus Quest 2 is the best headset for watching movies.
+The Meta Quest 2 is the best headset for watching movies.
 Unlike many of its competitors, it strikes the perfect balance between affordability, build quality, and performance to provide a premium viewing experience at a reasonable price.

 Best VR headsets for movies

 We’re going to look at the top three recommendations below based on a few important decision factors: Performance, Comfort and Cost.
 These will help you make the best choice based on your budget.